When I am asked to work with a business for an extended time I always take a diagnostic approach.

 When I start working with a business, I often begin with structure as it quickly allows you to identify areas that need support, and, more often than not, are a window into the soul of the business.

-I have long said that the pipeline is where the money lives, and nothing, including the pandemic, has swayed my opinion.
+I have long said that the pipeline is where the money lives, and nothing has swayed my opinion.